sunt05/SuPy/docs/source/index.rst

 .. caution::

     This site is under construction.
-All information might NOT be accurate and are subject to rapid change.
+Some information might NOT be accurate and are subject to rapid change.